ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_p/ros_controller_package.md

 # [[ROS] Controller Package](#ros-controller-package)

-You can control each joint of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) by utilizing an exclusive controller program.
+You can control each joint of OpenMANIPULATOR-P and check states of OpenMANIPULATOR-P through [messages](/docs/en/platform/openmanipulator_p/ros_controller_package/#message-list) by utilizing an exclusive controller program.

 {% capture notice_01 %}
 **NOTE** :
 - The test is done on `ROS Kinetic Kame` installed in `Ubuntu 16.04`.
 - The test is done on `ROS Melodic Morenia`installed in `Ubuntu 18.04`.
-- Make sure ROS dependencies are installed before performing these instructions - [Install ROS Packages](/docs/en/platform/openmanipulator_pro/ros_setup/#install-ros-packages)
+- Make sure ROS dependencies are installed before performing these instructions - [Install ROS Packages](/docs/en/platform/openmanipulator_p/ros_setup/#install-ros-packages)
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>